• Skip to primary navigation

 4. Lincoln Electric Handy MIG Beginner Welder – Best Multipurpose Welder

-Lincoln Electric Handy MIG Beginner Welder presents an impressive option for beginners.
-Lincoln is known for the high quality of its products, and this welder is no exception.Lincoln Electric K2185-1 Handy MIG Welder If you are a beginner or you have a small welding project, this welder is a good fit.
+If you are a beginner or have a small welding project, this welder is a good fit.
 It comes with features that make it an ideal welder.

 It comes in a portable, lightweight, and appealing design.
 It weighs 46 pounds, which isn’t the lightest on this list, but you can still carry it around on jobs.
 It even has a handle on the top that aids you with lift and transportation.

-The Lincoln Electric Handy MIG Beginner Welder is a versatile welder that can be used for different welding processes.
+The Lincoln Electric Handy MIG Beginner Welder is a versatile welder that you can use for different welding processes.
 You can choose to use it as a MIG welder or weld flex-cored.
-During testing, we switched from one mode to another as soon as the job demanded it.
-We like the ease and the speed of transition.

-The Lincoln Electric Handy MIG Beginner Welder provides a maximum power of 88 amps.
-Therefore, it isn’t a powerful welder.
-With that in mind, it is not a welder designed for heavy-duty jobs.
 However, the 88 amps maximum power is still enough power to weld efficiently on a light-duty project.
 It is easy to use, and the 115 V inlet is compatible with most outlets in the home.

 It comes with safety features.
 A fan-cooled design serves as the means of preventing the welder from overheating.
 It also has a cold contractor that keeps the welder wire electrically cold while the trigger is inert.
 Click here to see the best price.